aaronbaggett/aaronbaggett.github.io/tutorials.md

 # PSYC 2305 R Video Tutorials

-The following tutorials were developed for use in PSYC 2305: Statistics for the Social and Behavioral Sciences at the University of Mary Hardin-Baylor
+Note: The following tutorials were developed for use in PSYC 2305: Statistics for the Social and Behavioral Sciences at the University of Mary Hardin-Baylor

 Click <span class="glyphicon glyphicon-file"></span> to download slides, <span class="glyphicon glyphicon-signal"></span> to download **R** code.

+🖥

 ### Software Installations
 - **R**